odinuv/web/en/apv/walkthrough/database/index.md

 more difficult ones until later).

 The SQL language is a programming language, but instead of writing lengthy pieces of a programming code as in PHP, we only write queries.
-An SQL query is a self-contained piece of code -- **statement** -- instructing the database server to do something (e.g. delete some data).
+An SQL query is a self-contained code piece -- **statement** -- instructing the database server to do something (e.g. delete some data).
 The query may contain other statements inside.

 #### Database Schema
 When working with a database, it is really important to know the structure of the database.
-It is shown in the following graphic, which shows each table, the columns in the table and their data types.
+The following graphic is the database schema and it shows each table, the columns in the table and their data types.
 It also shows relationships between the tables (which we won't use much in this chapter).
 The design of a database structure is called **Database Schema**.
 Keep it handy.